ncatlab/nlab-content/pages/4/4/5/1/1544/content.md

 encode in one step the $G$-bundle together with its parallel transport functor.

-This is described in great detail in the reference by Schreiber-Waldorf below.
+This is described in great detail in the reference by Schreiber--Waldorf below.

 (...am running out of time... for more see [[schreiber:Differential Nonabelian Cohomology|here]]) ...